Jtachan/py-coding-hints/docs/clean-coding.md

 Type hints define the type of where it is being specified.
 They mostly specify types for variables and parameters and return types for functions.
-Additionally, they also help you in the future with the auto-completion tool from your IDE.

 Specifying a **variable or parameter** is done by using `: {type}` after the name and before defining any value.